EnergySystemsModellingLab/MUSE_OS/docs/installation.rst

     git clone https://github.com/SGIModel/MUSE_OS.git

-Then, we will create a virtual environment using `venv`, as explained above:
+Then, we will create a virtual environment, either using ``conda`` or using ``venv`` as explained above, and install MUSE within the environment:

 .. code-block:: bash

     cd MUSE_OS
-    # Create virtual environment - for development, this is typically called ".venv"
+    # 1- Create virtual environment
-    python -m venv .venv
-    # Activate virtual environment following the instructions for your operative system.
+    # 2- Activate virtual environment
-    # Finally, install MUSE in editable mode:
+    # 3- Finally, install MUSE in editable mode with:
     python -m pip install -e .[dev,doc]

 Depending on your system, you might need to add quotation marks around ``[dev,doc]`` as in ``"[dev,doc]"``.
 This will install MUSE and all the dependencies required for its development.
 The downloaded code can be modified and the changes will be automatically reflected in the environment.